A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Framework

 \subsection{Equation}

-Let $x_0 \in \mathbb H$ and denote by $\delta_{x_0}$ the Dirac measure in this point.
-We will, for simplicity, reduce our calculations to this choice of an initial measure, but note that by integrating over all these measures, we can generalize our results.
+Let $x_0 \in \mathbb H$ and denote by $\delta_{x_0}$ the Dirac measure at this point.
+We will, for simplicity, reduce our calculations to this choice of an initial measure, but note that by integrating over all these measures, we can generalize our results, since the FPKE depends linearly on the initial condition.
+Note that this will not be possible anymore in the nonlinear case in Sections \ref{section:framework-nonlinear} and \ref{section:nonlinear-results}.

-\textbf{Cauchy problem:} Consider the following shorthand notation for a Cauchy problem for an infinite-dimensional linear Fokker--Planck--Kolmogorov equation given by